giuliopulina/swagger-validator-maven-plugin/README.md

 Then push the commits and tags to github.

 ## License
-This software is licensed under the Apache Sotware License version 2.0, see [LICENSE.txt](LICENSE.txt).
+This software is licensed under the Apache Software License version 2.0, see [LICENSE.txt](LICENSE.txt).